white-label-development/umbraco-fun/README.md

 In v8 this is `UmbracoViewPage<T>` and @Model is an instance of T

+### Events

+Subscribe when Application starts, so will inherit ApplicationEventHandler and override ApplicationStarted.

+Can find events with intellisense, eg: Umbraco.Core.Servcies.ContentService. ...
+Publishing, Published etc

+`Umbraco.Core.Servcies.ContentService.published += MyContentService_Published;`

+`e.Cancel = true; //cancel in a "before" event, such as Publishing.`

 ### "Composing" (Customising the behaviour at 'start up'. e.g. adding, removing or replacing the core functionality of Umbraco or registering custom code to subscribe to events.)

 An Umbraco application is a Composition made of many different 'collections' and single items of specific functionality/implementation logic/components (eg. UrlProviders, ContentFinders etc).
 These collections are populated when the Umbraco Application starts up.